 Conditions governing eligibility for benefiting from assurance mechanisms.
 Committing to nonproliferation would be considered a qualifying criterion.
 However, in accordance with the IAEA statute, an assurance mechanism would be available to all member states in a nondiscriminatory manner.
-For any mechanism, whether or not it involves a role for the IAEA, certain release criteria would need to be defined and agreed upon, either by the IAEA Board of Governors or a supply consortium.
+For any mechanism, whether or not it involves a role for the IAEA, certain release criteria Nuclear power in the Arab world: an Egyptian perspective Mohamed I. Shaker on the global nuclear future would need to be defined and agreed upon, either by the IAEA Board of Governors or a supply consortium.
 Another aspect requiring further assessment is how best to ensure that the application of the release mechanism is demonstrably nonpolitical and based upon objective criteria.